 All industries are subject to legal claims, with and without merit.
 Legal proceedings may arise from time to time in the course of the Company's business.
-Such litigation may be brought in the future against the Company, or the Company may be subject to another form of litigation.
 Defense and settlement costs of legal claims can be substantial, even with respect to claims that have no merit.
-As of the date hereof, no material claims have been brought against the Company, nor has the Company received an indication that any material claims are forthcoming.
-However, due to the inherent uncertainty of the litigation process, should a material claim be brought against the Company, the process of defending such claims could take away from the time and effort management of the Company would otherwise devote to its business operations and the resolution of any particular legal proceeding to which the Company may become subject could have a material adverse effect on the Company's financial position and results of operations.
+As of the date hereof, no material legal claims have been brought against the Company, nor has the Company received an indication that any material legal claims are forthcoming.
+However, due to the inherent uncertainty of the litigation process, should a material legal claim be brought against the Company, the process of defending such claims could take away from the time and effort management of the Company would otherwise devote to its business operations and the resolution of any particular legal proceeding to which the Company may become subject could have a material adverse effect on the Company's financial position and results of operations.